cyberhafid/documentsvom/source/gic-webcolibri.md

 Each divider automatically generates a web page template  with all its sensors.

 Web page model = Each web page is divided into 2 parts:
 1st part, A graph display of all sensors related to temperature, humidity, pressure 2nd part A list of other sensors, clickable for display in a single graph

 With this framework, all sensors can be displayed

 ## weather

+tracés de l'évolution temporelle (nuage, température, vent, humidité…) Valeurs météo + environnement: proviennent directement de l'automate et des détecteurs.

 | Theme        | Contenu      |
 | ------|-----|